Canon EF 17-40mm f/4 USM L (full format) - Review / Test Report - Analysis

-Ultra-wide lenses are rarely renowned for a low degree of distortions and the EF 17-40mm is no exception here.
-At 17mm it produces rather massive barrel distortion (3.6%) which ease the further you zoom towards the long end.
+Ultra-wide lenses are rarely renowned for a low degree of distortion and the EF 17-40mm is no exception here.
+At 17mm it produces rather massive barrel distortion (3.6%) which eases the further you zoom towards the long end.
 However, at 20mm we still have still very pronounced barrel distortion of 2.5%.
-There're virtually no distortions present at 28mm and a 40mm we've only a slight degree of pincushion distortion.
+There is virtually no distortion present at 28mm and at 40mm we've only a slight degree of pincushion distortion.
 All-in-all no better than expected and no worse either.

 Vignetting